 - vote, and reconsider your options (I left the CDU in September and now sympathize with the FDP);

 - use other legal steps to show your concerns;

 - protect your personal data.

-Just do something to prevent all the looming horror scenarios.
+Let’s do something to prevent this and other horror scenarios.